Coders choosing Edinburgh over London, report finds

 London remains the heart of the UK’s tech sector, Stack Overflow’s Q4 developer ecosystem report found, but the cost of living in the UK capital’s has been cited as one reason for the growing number of coders north of the Border.

-That echoes what Steve Coates, CEO of data analysis firm Brainnwave, told The Scotsman in March.
-“Having been based in London, you quickly realise how easy it is to do business in Scotland,” he said.
+“Having been based in London, you quickly realise how easy it is to do business in Scotland,” Steve Coates, CEO of data analysis firm Brainnwave told The Scotsman in March.

 “In Edinburgh, it feels like everybody is there to help you and wants you to succeed.
 You can’t underestimate that.

 “In the wider start-up world there are a lot of people who think you will fail or are competing with you for investment and talent.
 But then you come to Scotland and it’s the opposite.”